Arihant25/transaxion/README.md

    ```bash
    python main.py
    ```
-2. Enter your MySQL username and password to connect.
+2. Follow the on-screen instructions to navigate the system.

 ---

-## 📄 License
+## 📝 License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+This is a course project for the CS4.301 - Data and Applications Course at IIIT Hyderabad.

+---